keijiro/unity-midi-input/README.md

 You can specify the filter type when retrieving the CC value with the GetKnob function.
 There are three filter types.

 - Filter.Realtime - no filter.
-It returns the real value.
+It returns the last received value.
 - Filter.Fast - light low-pass filter.
 It suits fast-moving objects.
 - Filter.Slow - heavy low-pass filter.
 Very smooth but not responsive.